ioos/gsoc/proposal-template.md

 ### Technical Description

 More detailed description of your project.
-**Should** include all technical details of the projects for example:
+The description **should** include all technical details of the projects, for example:
 - the libraries involved,
 - the languages and techniques you will use,
 - some pieces of the code you want to change,